-In scenarios where the ADMF is required to take an active role in POI triggering, the LIPF is responsible for receiving triggering information (e.g. from an IRI-TF) and forwarding the trigger to the appropriate POI that requires to be triggered.
-Where required it is also responsible for triggered POI selection (e.g. through interaction with the SIRF)
+In scenarios where the ADMF is required to take an active role in POI triggering, the LIPF is responsible for receiving triggering information (e.g. from an IRI-TF) and forwarding the trigger to the appropriate POI.

 For directly provisioned POIs, TFs and MDFs , the LIPF will forward all LI administration instructions from the LICF to the intended destination POI, TF or MDF.